cpra/dlvc2018/assignments/assignment1/instructions.md

 ])
 ```

 We can then use the batch generator with a batch size equal to the number of samples in the dataset (subset) to obtain data that is compatible with the classifier (and other classifiers that operate on feature vectors).
+Make sure the following applies:

+* The number of training batches is `1` if the batch size is set to the number of samples in the dataset
+* The number of training batches is `16` if the batch size is set to 500
+* The data and label shapes are `(500, 3072)` and `(500,)`, respectively, unless for the last batch
+* The data type is always `np.float32` and the label type is integral (one of the `np.int` and `np.uint` variants)
+* The first sample of the first training batch returned *without shuffling* has label `0` and data `[116.
+125. 125.
+91. 101. ...]`.
+* The first sample of the first training batch returned *with shuffling* must always the different.

 Finally, implement the `KnnClassifier` in `knn.py`.
 Training is as simple as storing the training samples and labels.
 See the lecture slides for how to implement the prediction of softmax class scores ("probabilities").